 Race and Society

-The R&S Workshop will, unless otherwise stated, meet 4-5 times throughout each quarter on selected Mondays at 5-6pm.
+The R&S Workshop will, unless otherwise stated, meet 4-5 times throughout each quarter on selected Wednesdays at 5:30-6:30pm.
 Workshop attendees will respond, ask questions, and take part in a collective dialogue.

 Through this collective dialogue, the R&S Workshop will create a persistent community and network of people to expand the field of race scholarship.
 The workshop is an effort to provide a space for scholars, across disciplines and methods, to probe social analyses of race as it pertains to life, politics, inequalities, difference, place, and culture.Back to top